Consultations 301-262-5500

 What to Do when You Are Afraid of Your Spouse

-Posted on July 05, 2017 in Uncategorized
+Posted on July 05, 2017 in Domestic Violence

 The foundation of any successful marriage is a combination of love, trust and respect.
 Unfortunately, these feelings can sometimes transform into aggression and even violence.
 According to the National Coalition Against Domestic Violence, one in three women has experienced violence at the hands of an intimate partner.
 If you are one of these people or afraid you might become one, you are not alone, and you can get help.